vespperhq/vespper/CONTRIBUTING.md

 # Contributing to Merlinn

-Contributing to Merlinn
 Hey there!
 Thanks for considering a contribution to Merlinn!
-We really appreciate it. ❤️
+We really appreciate it, you're awesome! ❤️

 Here’s how you can help out: